-How to Apply
+How to apply:

-New this year, the entire CASA grant application must be submitted electronically.
+The entire CASA grant application must be submitted electronically.
 Grants will only be accepted electronically; no paper submissions will be accepted.
 Please submit applications with time to allow for any complications that may be encountered with the electronic submission process.
 Applicants are advised to take extra care to complete each component with accuracy.
 Errors will result in special conditions placed on grant awards.
 Special conditions require additional requirements to be met before grant funds can be released.